Lumbi/gabboy/README.md

 A few years ago, I [tried out](https://github.com/Lumbi/nand2tetris) the [From Nand to Tetris](https://www.nand2tetris.org/) course which really helped me understand how computers fundamentally work.
 I highly recommend it.

 Fast-forward to now, while getting my hands dirty with C++ and optimization, my interest for low-level programming sparked again.
-With a bit of confidence and determination, I decided to take up the challenge and see how far I could go in implementing a Gameboy emulator.
+With a bit of confidence and determination, I decided to take up the challenge and see how far I could go in implementing a Game Boy emulator.

 ## How